NuGet/NuGetDocs/NuGet.Docs/ndocs/API/NuGet-Credential-Providers-for-Visual-Studio.md

 ﻿# NuGet Credential Providers for Visual Studio

-The NuGet Visual Studio Extension 3.6+ now supports Credential Providers, which enable NuGet to work with authenticated feeds.
+The NuGet Visual Studio Extension 3.6+ supports Credential Providers, which enable NuGet to work with authenticated feeds.
 After you install a NuGet Credential Provider for Visual Studio, the NuGet Visual Studio extension will automatically acquire and refresh credentials for authenticated feeds as necessary.

 <div class="block-callout-info">